StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * EOQ - Economic Order Quantity Calculator (in development) - In corporate finance, economic order quantity (EOQ) is the order quantity that minimizes the total holding costs and ordering costs.
 It is one of the oldest classical production scheduling models.
 * Web-Based Invoice Generator (in development) - complete invoice customization, direct sending and without any monthly limits.
 Also, all your invoices are saved securely in one place.
 * Ground-Breaking Mobile Application for iOS, Android and Windows phones. (in development) - Smooth connection to your ATUM Stock Central, Easy stock counting options.

-Currently, we don't include variable products in the free version of the ATUM plugin.
-Our premium users will have an advanced control of the whole product hierarchy of WooCommerce.

 = PREMIUM FEATURES =

 **Advanced Stock Management**

 Our Premium users have access to the fully featured ATUM Stock Central.
-Planned to be released in February 2017 by giving users addition tools to those available in our free version:
+Planned to be released in February 2017 by giving users additional tools to those available in our free version:

 * Full control of all WooCommerce product types.
 * Individual alphabetical or numerical column sorting.